Freeman Archibald Grant Haynes1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Lieutenant in 1849 in the service of the 2nd Life Guards.1 He succeeded to the title of 5th Earl of Abergavenny, co.
-Monmouth [G.B., 1784] on 17 August 1868.1 He succeeded to the title of 19th Lord Abergavenny [E., 1450] on 17 August 1868.1 He succeeded to the title of 5th Viscount Nevill, of Birling, Kent [G.B., 1784] on 17 August 1868.1 He was created 1st Marquess of Abergavenny, co.
-Monmouth [U.K.] on 14 January 1876.1 He was created 1st Earl of Lewes, Sussex [U.K.] on 14 January 1876.1 He was invested as a Knight, Order of the Garter (K.G.) on 22 February 1886.1 He held the office of Lord-Lieutenant of Sussex between 1892 and 1905.3 He gained the rank of honorary Colonel in the service of the West Kent Yeomanry and Sussex Yeomanry.3 He held the office of Justice of the Peace (J.P.) for Kent.3 He held the office of Justice of the Peace (J.P.) for Monmouth.3
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Lieutenant in 1849 in the 2nd Life Guards.1 He succeeded as the 5th Earl of Abergavenny, co.
+Monmouth [G.B., 1784] on 17 August 1868.1 He succeeded as the 19th Lord Abergavenny [E., 1450] on 17 August 1868.1 He succeeded as the 5th Viscount Nevill, of Birling, Kent [G.B., 1784] on 17 August 1868.1 He was created 1st Marquess of Abergavenny, co.
+Monmouth [U.K.] on 14 January 1876.1 He was created 1st Earl of Lewes, Sussex [U.K.] on 14 January 1876.1 He was appointed Knight, Order of the Garter (K.G.) on 22 February 1886.1 He held the office of Lord-Lieutenant of Sussex between 1892 and 1905.3 He gained the rank of honorary Colonel in the West Kent Yeomanry and Sussex Yeomanry.3 He held the office of Justice of the Peace (J.P.) for Kent.3 He held the office of Justice of the Peace (J.P.) for Monmouth.3

 Citations